pub struct Stage { /* private fields */ }Expand description

 pub fn new_light_tiling(&self, config: LightTilingConfig) -> LightTiling

-Enable light tiling, creating a new LightTiling
+Enable light tiling, creating a new LightTiling.

 Source§impl Stage